Barcelona! Wander Your Way through the Gothic Quarter

 El Call

 In medieval Barcelona, El Call, nestled in the Gothic Quarter, was a thriving hub for one of Europe's largest Jewish communities.
-However, in the 14th century, rising anti-Semitic sentiments and harsh government policies led to devastating havoc and violence, including the St. Dominic’s Day massacre in 1391.
-This massacre was initiated by a mob on August 5th, the feast of St. Dominic.
-The attackers, including sailors and laborers, killed and plundered indiscriminately, resulting in the deaths of many Jews and the forced conversion of others.
-The massacre marked a tragic escalation in antisemitism in medieval Spain.
-The Spanish Inquisition, initiated in 1478, targeted converted Jews (conversos).
-It worsened the situation, ultimately leading to the expulsion of Jews from Spain in 1492.
+However, in the 14th century, rising anti-Semitic sentiments and harsh economic conditions had created a dangerous climate.
+On August 5, 1391, a mob descended on El Call, killing hundreds and forcing the conversion of many survivors.
+The attack was part of a broader wave of violence that swept across the Iberian Peninsula that year, instigated by a Castilian cleric and carried out in part by Castilians who had already participated in massacres in Sevilla and Valencia before arriving in Barcelona by boat.
+The Spanish Inquisition, initiated in 1478, targeted converted Jews (conversos) and worsened the situation, ultimately leading to the expulsion of Jews from Spain in 1492.
 Today, wandering through El Call offers a poignant reminder of this troubled history.

 Plaça del Pi